 But even though topics like abortion or the Pope might be off-limits, a Convention of States is a great opportunity to discuss topics that everyone can agree on: local control, fiscal responsibility, and the scourge of career politicians.

-Here are five ways to bring a Convention of States to your Thanksgiving celebration, no matter who's there this year.
+Here are three ways to bring a Convention of States to your Thanksgiving celebration, no matter who's there this year.

-- Bring conversations about President Trump's impeachment back to the root cause of our obsession with D.C.
-This topic will probably come up at some point, and it'll get heated.
-But both conservatives and liberals can agree that no matter what we think about the President, our national preoccupation with D.C. isn't healthy.
+- Bring conversations about Joe Biden back to the root cause of our obsession with D.C.
+The president often comes up during a Thanksgiving meal, and it'll get heated.
+But both conservatives and liberals can agree that no matter what we think about President Biden, our national preoccupation with D.C. isn't healthy.
 We care so much about what happens in Washington because Washington has way too much power.
 If we can limit that power with a Convention of States, it won't matter so much who sits in the White House, and Americans can get back to working for the betterment of their local communities.